miles-no/milescamp-2024-dotnet-aspire-workshop/labs/5-Add-Checkout/README.md

 1. Towards the bottom of the `Program.cs` file, udpate the line that adds the `"ORDERINGAPI_HTTP"` envionment variable to the `idp` resource so that it now passes in the `http` endpoint from the `orderingApi` resource.
 This will ensure the IdP is configured correctly to support authentication requests from the `Ordering.API` project:

     ```csharp
+    var orderingApiHttp = orderingApi.GetEndpoint("http");
-    idp.WithEnvironment("ORDERINGAPI_HTTP", orderingApi.GetEndpoint("http"));
+    idp.WithEnvironment("ORDERINGAPI_HTTP", () => $"{orderingApiHttp.Scheme}://{orderingApiHttp.Host}:{orderingApiHttp.Port}");
     ```

 1. Add a project reference from the `Ordering.API` project to the `Ordering.Data` project so that it can use Entity Framework Core to access the database.
+1. Add a project reference from the `Ordering.API` project to the `eShop.ServiceDefaults` project so that it can use the service defaults of .NET Aspire
 1. Open the `Program.cs` file of the `Ordering.API` project and delete the sample code that defines the weather forecasts API.
-1. Immediately after the line that calls `builder.AddServiceDefaults()`, add lines to register the default OpenAPI services, and the default authentication services.
+1. Immediately after the line that calls `builder.Services.AddSwaggerGen();`, add lines to register the default OpenAPI services, and the default authentication services.
 Reminder, these methods are defined in the `eShop.ServiceDefaults` project and make it easy to add common services to an API project and ensure they're configured consistently:

     ```csharp
     builder.AddServiceDefaults();
     builder.AddDefaultOpenApi();
     builder.AddDefaultAuthentication();
+    ```
+ 1. Immediately after the line that calls `var app = builder.Build();`, add a line to map default endpoints for service discovery

+    ```csharp
+    app.MapDefaultEndpoints();
     ```

 1. Add a line to configure the `OrderingDbContext` in the application's DI container using the [**Npgsql Entity Framework Core Provider**](https://www.npgsql.org/efcore/index.html) for PostgreSQL.
 Ensure that the name passed to the method matches the name defined for the database in the AppHost project's `Program.cs` file (`"OrderingDB"`).
 The `AddNpgsqlDbContext` method comes from the [`Aspire.Npgsql.EntityFrameworkCore.PostgreSQL` Aspire component](https://learn.microsoft.com/dotnet/aspire/database/postgresql-entity-framework-component):